SammyKrosoft/Some-Logparser-Queries-and-scripts/README.md

 # LogParser scripts

-I'll dump here some LogParser PowerShell scripts generated with LogParser Studio for quick reference.
+In the repository, along with this Readme.md file, you'll find some LogParser PowerShell scripts generated with LogParser Studio for quick reference.
 I'll document these later on.

 # Some-Logparser-Queries
 Some Logparser Queries to help my peers